 People want to hear stories of change and recovery from those who have had similar experiences to them.
 If in that story you feel you can identify with the protagonist, then that story can fill you with hope.
-That’s why I’ve added a Case Studies section to the YTherapy website so that you can learn about other people’s experiences and how therapy has helped them.

 Having worked in the field of addiction, trauma and abuse for many years, I have witnessed the power of peer support and the power of the service user voice.
 Hearing a client’s story or voice can empower you in your journey to recovery.